Blog

 Click on Disable accessibility mode in the Screen Options section to restore the drag-and-drop function to your Widgets …

-If you want to create your own custom sidebar widgets, then here is a really simple and easy way:
+If you want to create your own sidebar widget, then here is a really simple and easy way:

-First, create a new Post and type in the content that you want to show on the sidebar navigation section…
+First, create a new Post and type in the content that you would like to display on your sidebar…

-Ensure that any images you use are resized to fit the maximum width of the sidebar menu.
-Also, keep in mind that there’s no a lot of room to put content on the blog sidebar, so keep your information concise.
+Ensure that any images you plan to use fit the maximum width of your sidebar.
+Also, keep in mind that there’s no a lot of room to add content on the sidebar area, so try and keep your information concise.

-Also, don’t worry about publishing your Post – all we are after is to copy the content to paste into the sidebar widget.
+Also, don’t worry about publishing your Post – all we are really after is the code of the content so we can paste it into your widget.

-Once you have written your content in the WordPress editor, switch to the Text tab …
+Once you have composed your content in the WordPress editor, switch to the Text tab …

 Create Your Own Custom Sidebar Widgets